What's the process of solar system installation?

-Why my electricity bill increased after solar installation?
+Why did my electricity bill increase after solar installation?

 We met several cases about the increase in the electricity bill after solar installation.
 Firstly, the solar system won't consume the electricity, even if the system stop working, the bill will remain unchanged.
 If the electricity bill increased, it could due to one of the following two reasons:

 (1) The dramatical increase in electricity usage.
 You can compare the usages between the before installation bill and after installation bill.